The University of Montpellier Remains Committed to Combating COVID-19

 Ensuring educational continuity and strengthening support for students facing difficulties, maintaining remote work across departments and protecting essential on-site staff, continuing research and supporting partner companies… The University of Montpellier successfully adapted during the lockdown and is now moving forward with its plan to resume operations.

-Exams, meanwhile, have already begun in many departments.
-We have devoted our full attention to the issues of internships, study abroad programs, and course registration, and solutions have been found thanks to the crucial commitment of faculty members and the deans of the faculties, schools, and institutes.
+As for exams, they have already begun in many departments.
+We have devoted our full attention to the issues of internships, study abroad programs, and enrollment, and solutions have been found thanks to the crucial commitment of faculty members and the deans of the UFRs, schools, and institutes.
 Our efforts are now focused on organizing the start of the new academic year in September.

 Supporting staff

-From the start of the lockdown, a steering committee was formed under the leadership of the university president, Philippe Augé, to ensure the institution’s administrative and institutional operations, in consultation with the Health and Safety Committee.
-Remote work was encouraged whenever circumstances permitted, and here again, the DSIN played a decisive role in establishing a secure and functional digital environment.
+From the start of the lockdown, a steering committee was formed under the leadership of the university president, Philippe Augé, to ensure the institution’s administrative and institutional operations, in consultation with the Health, Safety, and Working Conditions Committee (CHSCT).
+Remote work was encouraged whenever the situation allowed, and here again, the DSIN played a decisive role in setting up a secure and functional digital environment.

 Since May 11, the plan to resume in-person activities has been implemented.
 Employees who were unable to work remotely have been able to gradually return to the office in accordance with the specific guidelines established by the institution: limiting the number of people working simultaneously in the same department, regulating meetings and gatherings while continuing to prioritize electronic communication, and restricting public access to only essential services.
 To date, approximately 15% of the workforce has returned to in-person work.